rackerlabs/technical-blog/content/blog/2020/2020-11-10-using-logstash-to-load-csv-data-into-elasticsearch/index.md

     - Database
     - ObjectRocket
 metaTitle: "Using logstash to load csv data into elasticsearch"
-metaDescription: metaDescription: "Do you have a brand new Elasticsearch&reg; instance, but all your useful data you’d like to search lives in a **CSV** file?
+metaDescription: "Do you have a brand new Elasticsearch&reg; instance, but all your useful data you’d like to search lives in a **CSV** file?
 No problem.
 Logstash&reg; makes turning almost any data into something easily searchable in an Elasticsearch index."
 ogTitle: "Using logstash to load csv data into elasticsearch"
-ogDescription: metaDescription: "Do you have a brand new Elasticsearch&reg; instance, but all your useful data you’d like to search lives in a **CSV** file?
+ogDescription: "Do you have a brand new Elasticsearch&reg; instance, but all your useful data you’d like to search lives in a **CSV** file?
 No problem.
 Logstash&reg; makes turning almost any data into something easily searchable in an Elasticsearch index."
 slug: "using-logstash-to-load-csv-data-into-elasticsearch"
 canonical: https://www.objectrocket.com/blog/elasticsearch/using-logstash-for-csv-data-elasticsearch/

 ---

 *Originally published on Sep 10, 2015, at ObjectRocket.com/blog*